 When making the new application, do not create a "Django application" - instead,

-and match the Python version to the version that you used in
+select manual configuration and match the Python version to the version that you used in

 your virtual environment above.
 Once the webapp is created, you need to